kintone-labs/kintone-ui-component/website/versioned_docs/version-0.3.6/components/Text.md

 </details>

 ### getValue()
-Get the value of textarea field.
+Get the value of text field.

 **Parameter**